 Step 2: validate against actual AI systems

-For each candidate topic, test the query directly in ChatGPT (with browsing enabled), Perplexity, and Google Search with AI Overviews active.
 Record three things: whether the AI generates a synthesised answer, whether it cites specific sources, and whether any cited sources are competitors, adjacent sites, or publications you could realistically equal or surpass in authority.

-AirOps analysis of 815,484 pages found that content appearing in AI citations was structured with 7 to 20 subheadings and ran 500 to 2,000 words for per-query citation rate optimisation.
-This confirms that the format of your content matters as much as the topic — and the format should match the query type.
-A definitional query needs a clear, short, extractable answer.
-A comparative query needs a structured comparison.
-A how-to query needs sequential steps.
+The AirOps finding confirms that content format matters as much as topic, and the format should match the query type: a definitional query needs a clear, short, extractable answer, a comparative query needs a structured comparison, and a how-to query needs sequential steps.

 Step 3: map conversational variants

-AI systems receive queries in natural language, not keyword-optimised strings.
+Mapping conversational variants starts from how AI systems actually receive queries: in natural language, not keyword-optimised strings.
 Users ask ChatGPT "what's the best way to optimise my content for AI search?" not "AI search optimisation tactics".
-Your AEO keyword research should capture the conversational variants of each target topic.

-People Also Ask and autocomplete in Google are the most accessible sources of conversational query data.
-Ahrefs' Questions filter within keyword explorer exports PAA data at scale.
-AlsoAsked.com maps PAA trees visually.
-Both are legitimate AEO research inputs because conversational phrasing predicts how queries will be entered into AI systems.
+People Also Ask and autocomplete in Google are the most accessible sources of conversational query data — Ahrefs' Questions filter within keyword explorer exports PAA data at scale, and AlsoAsked.com maps PAA trees visually.

 The closest existing categories are AI answer monitoring platforms that track whether your domain appears in AI responses to a set of queries, and share-of-voice tools adapted for AI search.
 These are useful for measuring AEO performance, not for initial keyword discovery.

-The practical implication: AEO keyword research in 2026 is still a largely manual process.
-The combination of traditional keyword tools for demand validation and direct LLM testing for AEO qualification is the most reliable process available.
-Purpose-built tooling will emerge; the methodology outlined here is what works now.
+AEO keyword research in 2026 is still a largely manual process.
+The combination of traditional keyword tools for demand validation and direct LLM testing for AEO qualification is the most dependable process available right now.

 What to prioritise with your AEO keyword list

-Once you have a validated AEO keyword list — topics with demand, active AI answering, and citable source pools — prioritise by three factors.
+Once you have a validated AEO keyword list (topics with demand, active AI answering, and citable source pools), prioritise by three factors.

 First, topical authority alignment.
 Producing content where you have genuine expertise produces better E-E-A-T signals and is more likely to be cited for the long term.
 A well-researched answer from an identifiable expert outperforms a comprehensive answer from an anonymous domain.

 Third, content freshness potential.
 Perplexity weights content published or updated in the last 30 days most heavily.
-Topics where you can sustain regular updates — because new data emerges, platform behaviour changes, or research accumulates — have compounding AEO value over time.
+Topics where you can sustain regular updates (because new data emerges, platform behaviour changes, or research accumulates) have compounding AEO value over time.